Often, I have met myself amidst people arguing about the differences between the digital piano, the keyboard and the synthesizer.

 It is important to consider the purpose of any of these instruments before you buy it.

-Imagine, if you are a classical student, from the examples above, I have proven to you that the digital piano is your best bet.
+Imagine, if you are a classical student, from the examples above, I have proven to you that a good digital piano is your best bet.

 However, if you are a producer who produces Electronic Dance Music, you may naturally gravitate towards a synthesizer because it gives you the luxury of being able to distort sound.